HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/install/kubernetes_deployment/preparation/mandatory_tasks/prepare_configure_networking.md

 ## Configuring SameSite Cookie Attribute

-The HCL Digital Experience Compose 9.5 Helm Chart allows you to configure **[SameSite Cookie Attribute](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Set-Cookie/SameSite){target="blank"}** for DX WebEngine.
+The HCL DX Compose 9.5 Helm chart allows you to configure **[SameSite Cookie Attribute](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Set-Cookie/SameSite){target="blank"}** for DX WebEngine.
 This configuration sets the `WASReqURL` Cookie Attributes `Secure` and `SameSite`.

 !!!note
     This should only be set in an HTTPS environment to prevent unwanted behaviors.